Lexington Dog Bite Lawyer

 Contact a Dog Bite Lawyer in Lexington

-To learn more about how a highly trained Lexington dog bite lawyer at Wilt & Thompson, PLLC, could help you recover maximum compensation for your losses, consider scheduling a free, no-obligation consultation at our office.
+To learn more about how a highly trained Lexington dog bite lawyer at Wilt & Associates, PLLC, could help you recover maximum compensation for your losses, consider scheduling a free, no-obligation consultation at our office.
 You can give us a call at 502-253-9110 or complete the online submission form we have included at the bottom of this page when you are ready to set up your consult.